SlugSecurity/site/src/about/sponsors.md

 ---

 ## Why Sponsor?

-The cybersecurity industry requires more skilled professionals to handle the increasing challenges faced by businesses, governments, and individuals.
-UC Santa Cruz has a group of enthusiastic students who are eager to improve their skills and contribute to the field.
-You can support these students by sponsoring Slug Security, which will help them learn and grow, ultimately strengthening the cybersecurity industry.
+Slug Security is the largest cybersecurity organization at UC Santa Cruz and one of the largest student orgs on campus.
+We run technical workshops, compete in national competitions like CCDC and MITRE eCTF, and give students hands-on experience with real security work.

-As a sponsor, you'll have the chance to invest in the future of cybersecurity and positively impact the students who will shape the industry.
+Sponsorships help us cover competition travel, equipment, infrastructure, and club events.
+Your support directly empowers students building careers in a field with growing demand.

-**Slug Security is a 501(C)(3) nonprofit organization (under EIN 94-1539563 "The Regents of the University of California").**
+**Slug Security is a 501(c)(3) nonprofit organization (under EIN 94-1539563 "The Regents of the University of California").**

 ## What Do You Get?

-By supporting Slug Security, sponsors will gain several benefits depending on the level of support, including:
+If you support us, you generally get:

-- Access to a talented and motivated group of students
+- Visibility at club events, workshops, and on our website
-- Visibility and recognition through club events and activities
+- Access to students actively building careers in security
-- The satisfaction of supporting a valuable educational and professional development opportunity for students
+- Opportunities to recruit directly from our membership

-If you are interested in supporting us, please contact us via [slugsec@ucsc.edu](mailto:slugsec@ucsc.edu).
+We mainly run on alumni donations and university grants, so we don't have formal sponsorship brochures.
+But if you're interested, we're happy to work something out.
+Reach out at [slugsec@ucsc.edu](mailto:slugsec@ucsc.edu).

 ***

 ## Current Sponsors

-A big thanks to all our sponsors!
-Your support truly makes a difference and helps us create awesome experiences.
+Thank you to all of our sponsors for your support.

 <div class="sponsor-container">
 	{% for sponsor in sponsors %}